paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2011-07-18-the_architecture_of_brasilia.md

 Niemeyer is one of the few architects given the opportunity to design on such a scale, so it's not surprising to discover many familiar design patterns and motifs on the city's different buildings.

-## Strong Lines, Contrasting Curves
+## Strong lines, contrasting Curves

 {% include figure.html
   src="2011/07/the_architecture_of_brasilia_lines.jpg"
   preset="showcase"